Banele252/Banele252/README.md

-## Hi there 👋, I am Banele Mdluli, a Data Analyst with more than 3 years of experience.
+## I am Banele Mdluli, a Data Analyst.
 I am currently a data analyst focusing on fraud analytics.
-- 🔭 I’m currently working on developing repos for my personal projects.
+- 🔭 I’m currently working on creating remote repos for my personal projects.
 - 🌱 I’m currently learning Databricks and Azure.
 I am planning to become a Data Engineer and ensure data analysts receive accurate data for their tasks.
 <!--
 **Banele252/Banele252** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.